 Personally, I simply disable the Bluetooth option in Windows and only enable it when needed.
 Active communication on any device is a security risk these days.
-But if you have Bluetooth turned on normally, you can opt to use the Airplane mode in Windows to disable all communication when traveling.
+But if you have Bluetooth turned in normal circumstances, you can opt to use the Airplane mode in Windows to disable all communication when traveling.

 In both Windows 10 and Windows 11, the Airplane mode can be enabled or disabled by clicking the network icon in the taskbar and selecting the Airplane mode in the quick access popup window.